 Asbestos Profile: United Nations

-Long after regional and national asbestos bans were implemented in much of the developed world, the United Nations' agencies responsible for safeguarding global occupational and public health remained paralyzed in the face of a massive propaganda campaign by the asbestos industry [Killing the Future - The Use of Asbestos in Asia, Controversies at International Organizations over Asbestos Industry Influence].
+Long after regional and national asbestos bans were implemented in much of the developed world, the United Nations' agencies responsible for safeguarding global occupational and public health remained paralyzed in the face of a massive propaganda campaign by the asbestos industry [Killing the Future Asbestos Use in Asia and Controversies at International Organizations over Asbestos Industry Influence].
 In March 2005, the UN High Commissioner for Refugees announced its decision to ban the use of asbestos in all its projects [Mounting Pressure for Global Ban].
-It took more than a year for the International Labor Organization and the World Health Organization to catch up; in July and October 2006, the ILO and WHO, reversed decades of ineffective asbestos polices by issuing statements supporting the banning of asbestos [ILO Support for Asbestos Ban!, WHO Support of Global Asbestos Ban].
+It took more than a year for the International Labor Organization and the World Health Organization, specialized agencies of the UN, to catch up; in July and October 2006, the ILO and WHO, reversed decades of ineffective asbestos polices by issuing statements supporting the banning of asbestos [ILO Support for Asbestos Ban!, WHO Support of Global Asbestos Ban].

-Amongst international agencies, asbestos seems to fall in a "fuzzy" area; while the ILO and WHO have clearly demarcated responsibilities for occupational and public health respectively, the issue of environmental health seems to be something of an orphan.
+Amongst international agencies, asbestos seems to fall in a "fuzzy" area; while the ILO and WHO have clearly demarcated responsibilities for occupational and public health respectively, the issue of environmental health seems to be something of an orphan [Killing the Future Asbestos Use in Asia].
 Narrow remits of other international agencies and multilateral agreements dealing with aspects of the asbestos hazard, such as the use of asbestos-cement building products for housing, the global dumping of asbestos-containing waste and the safety of ship-breaking workers, compound the on-going neglect of this contentious subject.

 _______